CalebPenning/clone-shop/README.md

 That should get you going on your local machine.

 ### Warning
 The app.py file is very long.
-Routes need to be condensed.
-I plan on updating this to Flask 2.0 soon.
+Routes need to be condensed and broken up.
+I plan on updating this to Flask 2.0 soon to make use of proper HTTP verbs.